Filter Options

 How do I select a reliable tour operator for a Botswana safari?

 “There are so many variables in choosing a Botswana safari, but the best advice is to compare first-hand the experiences of other safari-goers on SafariBookings.com – consistently high ratings from other travelers is arguably the best recommendation you can find.
 Beyond that, price is obviously a factor, as is the type of safari you wish to have and when.
 But once you’ve narrowed it down to a few operators, start asking questions and be as specific as you can.
 Given that this is Botswana and you’ll be spending quite a sum to go on safari, you have a right to ask as many questions as you wish, and to expect straight and detailed answers.
-Whether an answer is what you want to hear is perhaps less important (not all operators offer customized Botswana tours) than that the operator is able to answer the questions at length and is happy to do so.
+Whether an answer is what you want to hear (e.g. not all operators offer customized Botswana tours) is perhaps less important than whether the operator is able to answer the questions at length and is happy to do so.
 Think about what is important to you (Is it flexibility?
 Is it cost?
-Is it the language spoken by the guide?) and then set about confirming what operators have satisfactorily answered your questions on these key points.”
+Is it the language spoken by the guide?) and then set about confirming which operators have satisfactorily answered your questions on these key points.”

 6